chris-wood/draft-amjad-cfrg-partially-blind-rsa/draft-amjad-cfrg-partially-blind-rsa.md

 9. output pk_derived = (n, e')
 ~~~

-## Private Key Derivation {#augment-private-key}
+## Key Pair Derivation {#augment-private-key}

-The public key augmentation function (DeriveKeyPair) derives a per-metadata private
+The key pair derivation function (DeriveKeyPair) derives a pair of private
-signing key that is used by the server in the core protocol.
+and public keys specific to a metadata value that are used by the server
+in the core protocol.

 ~~~
 DeriveKeyPair(sk, info)